Xilinx/Vitis-AI/demo/Whole-App-Acceleration/ssd_mobilenet/README.md

 ## Tensorflow SSD-Mobilenet Model

 The mobilenet-ssd model is a Single-Shot multibox Detection (SSD) network intended to perform object detection.
-Accelerating post-processing(Sort and NMS) for ssd-mobilenet is provided and can only run on U280 board.
+Accelerated post-processing(Sort and NMS) for ssd-mobilenet is provided and can only run on U280 board.
 In this application, software pre-process is used for loading input image, resize and mean subtraction.

 ### Setup
 ```sh